10 Best Password Managers for Firefox in 2024

 Bottom Line:

-Bitwarden is an affordable open-source password manager with excellent security protections, but a clunky Firefox extension.
+Bitwarden is an affordable open-source password manager with excellent security protections and a pretty decent Firefox extension.
 It includes industry standard 256-bit AES encryption, password vault auditing tools, advanced 2FA compatibility, and a local data storage option.
 There’s a 30-day money-back guarantee on all Bitwarden plans.

 Read the full Bitwarden review >